soft corals text index | photo index

 Family Briareidae

 Where seen?
-This colony of tiny animals is commonly seen on some of our shores, but is often overlooked.
+This colony of tiny animals is seen on our Southern shores, but is often overlooked.
 The colony grows on stones and hard surfaces, including litter on the shores!
+Briareum stechei might be the accepted current name.

 Features: Colony about 10-15cm, sometimes much larger.
 Polyps about 1cm in diameter, on stalks about 1cm long emerging from low to tubular mounds (calyces).
-The eight skinny tentacles have short thin branches in 1 row on both sides of each tentacle.
-Side branches brownish, oral disk and main tentacles white, greenish or bluish.
-The polyps emerge from a purplish magenta common membrane that encrusts hard surfaces.
-The polyps don't pulsate and can slowly retract completely leaving a bumpy purple common tissue.
+The eight skinny tentacles have short thin brown branches in 1 row on both sides of each tentacle.
+Oral disk and tentacles white, greenish or bluish.
+The polyps emerge through calyces embedded in a common tissue that encrusts hard surfaces.
+The polyps don't pulsate and can slowly retract completely leaving only the calyces which leave a bumpy surface on the common tissue.
+The tissue is mangenta purple due to the colour of the sclerites (tiny spikes of calcium carbonate).
+The animals harbour symbiotic algae (zooxanthellae) and is thus more common in clearer waters.

 Pulau Tekukor, May 07